krtuggey/ProBowl_Predictions/README.md

 - With the data above we could see how each of the features were weighted in the random forest classifier model but it was still unclear which feature is the most significant.
 To help us better identify the feature with the most impact we used Permutation feature importance.
 The permutation feature importance is defined to be the decrease in a model score when a single feature value is randomly shuffled.
 This procedure breaks the relationship between the feature and the target, thus the drop in the model score is indicative of how much the model depends on the feature.
 This technique benefits from being model agnostic and can be calculated many times with different permutations of the feature.

 ![permutation_importance.PNG](https://github.com/krtuggey/ProBowl_Predictions/blob/main/Resources/Images/permutation_importance.PNG)

+## **Results**
+- The results we very mixed, although our accuracy was really good all of them being above 90% our recall was between 0% and 75% and we would like to refine the model to get the recall to be more consistent.
+-

 ## Presentation